calebwherry/example-cmake-project/README.md

 * C++11 compliant compiler such as:
  + GCC 4.8

-To pass specific compiler flags to new compilers, the top-level CMakeLists.txt file will need to be updated to look for the new compilers ID.
+To pass specific compiler flags to new compilers, the top-level CMakeLists.txt file will need to be updated to look for the new compiler's ID.